Laf111/CEMU-Batch-Framework/README.md

 - How BatchFw will mess around with CEMU accounts (> 1.15.19) ?

     - Same as it does with earlier version.
-Continue to use BatchFw user as usual.
-You can use the CEMU feature to create extra slots saves.
+Continue to use BatchFw user as usual (do not use the CEMU's feature).
+You can use the new CEMU feature to create extra slots saves if you want.

 ## Recommendations: